 - Owner occupied, as well in one instance not only is the property owner occupied, it is also assessed on a cost approach where presumably the request sought was for income information, which would not have been relevant having regard for the decisions Amoco, and Boardwalk, and Grande Prairie City. - 14.
 The Complainant submits the Respondent acknowledged that it was a preliminary list and that the Respondent had not conducted a full review of each file to matching names and owner information. - 15.
-The Complainant opined that the Respondent either knew, or ought to have known, that the subject property was owner occupied, or occupied by a closely held entity.
-The Cormer Decision noted that the Complainant had provided evidence that Brad Glover is the majority beneficial shareholder of Glover International Trucks Ltd., who is the only tenant, and that Brad Glover is a 50% owner of Cormer Holdings Inc. Further, the Complainant argued that Respondent should use due diligence in determining whether the information it sought was necessary to complete its duties.
+The Complainant opined that the Respondent either knew, or ought to have known, that the subject property was owner occupied.
+Further, the Complainant argued that Respondent should use due diligence in determining whether the information it sought was necessary to complete its duties.
 The Complainant argued that the Respondent did not complete its due diligence. - 16.
 As a result of the lack of reasonable due diligence, the Respondent further caused the Complainant additional expense by requesting a preliminary hearing.
 The hearing was to determine whether the failure to submit the ARFI caused the Respondent to pursue an application under s.295(4) of the Act.
 The Complainant was obliged to argue that the requests were unnecessary.
 If the Complainant failed to defend its position it may have resulted in an inability to appeal the assessment. - 17.
 The Complainant referred to the subject CARB preliminary decision (City of Red Deer v.
-River City Developments Ltd. Complaint ID: 0262 1678) ("Cormer Decision")) which decided:
+River City Developments Ltd. Complaint ID: 0262 1658) ("River City Decision")) which decided: